Joint Majorization-Minimization for Nonnegative CP and Tucker Decompositions under $\beta$-Divergences: Unfolding-Free Updates: Algorithms and Efficient Tensor Contractions

 then build $\widetilde{\widehat X}$, $\widetilde{\mathcal P}$ and $\widetilde{\mathcal Q}$ from $\widetilde\Theta$, and run the inner joint-MM steps exactly as in Algorithm~\ref{alg:joint_general}.
 This preserves the main benefit of J-CoMM (reuse of $\widetilde{\mathcal P},\widetilde{\mathcal Q}$ across inner updates), while injecting inertial acceleration at the outer level.

 BMMe provides subsequence convergence guarantees under multi-convexity assumptions and suitable choices of $\alpha_t$; in particular, the BMMe analysis in~\cite{bmme} covers matrix $\beta$-NMF for $\beta\in[1,2]$.
-In our tensor setting, the extrapolation mechanism above can be incorporated as a lightweight wrapper around our contraction-only MM updates (B-CoMM and J-CoMM) at essentially no additional implementation cost.
-We therefore include it as an optional drop-in enhancement in our experiments.
+In our tensor setting, the extrapolation mechanisms above should therefore be viewed as BMMe-inspired extensions of the contraction-only MM updates.
+For B-CoMM, they preserve the same closed-form contraction structure and add only negligible implementation cost.
+For J-CoMM, outer-reference extrapolation is more heuristic: it preserves the caching benefit of $\widetilde{\mathcal P}$ and $\widetilde{\mathcal Q}$, but it is not covered by the present KL-based convergence result for noninertial J-CoMM.
+Accordingly, we use these extrapolated variants as practical acceleration mechanisms in the experiments, without claiming a convergence theory for them in the present paper.